intel/pepc/docs/pepc-tpmi.rst

    Be quiet.

 **-d** *[MODNAME[,MODNAME1,...]]*
    Print debugging information.
-Optionally, is possible to specify the list of comma-separated module names for which debug messages need to be enabled.
+By default, all debug messages are shown.
+If a comma-separated list of module names is provided, only debug messages from those modules will be displayed.

 **--version**
    Print version and exit.